marciob/TerraRay/packages/shared/README.md

 ## Shared Package

-This package contains shared TypeScript utilities, domain models, and helpers used across the Rayls AgroCredit / TerraRay apps and services.
+This package contains shared TypeScript utilities, domain models, and helpers used across the Rayls TerraRay apps and services.

 - **Purpose**: central place for cross-cutting logic that is not specific to a single app.
 - **Scope**: types, validation helpers, formatting utilities, API client helpers, and other shared code.